A Kernel Approach to the Stinespring and Kraus Representations: Introduction

 \section{Introduction}

-Completely positive (CP) maps describe a fundamental class of maps between algebras of bounded operators, specifically those that preserve positivity at every matrix level.
-Two classical theorems capture their structure: Stinespring's dilation theorem, which realizes any CP map as a compression of a representation on a larger Hilbert space, and Kraus's theorem, which expresses the same map as a finite or countable sum of conjugations by bounded operators (see, e.g., \cite{MR69403,MR292434,MR1976867}).
-These results, although standard, are often proved using heavy machinery, including $C^{*}$-algebra representation theory, the Gelfand-Naimark-Segal construction, or matrix algebra arguments.
+Completely positive maps form a fundamental class of maps between algebras of bounded operators.
+Two classical results describe their structure.
+Stinespring's theorem realizes a completely positive map as a compression of a $*$-representation on a larger Hilbert space, while the Kraus representation expresses a normal completely positive map on $\mathscr{B}\left(H\right)$ as a finite or countable sum of operator conjugations \cite{MR69403,MR292434,MR1976867}.
+The usual Stinespring construction begins with a space of formal tensors, equips it with a positive semidefinite form, quotients by the null space, and then completes.
+In Sections \ref{sec:2}--\ref{sec:3}, we give a different realization using two scalar positive definite kernels.
+The first kernel is

-This paper shows that both theorems follow directly from an elementary geometric idea involving two scalar positive definite kernels.
-The approach proceeds in two stages:

-1. From a CP map, we define a scalar kernel whose positivity follows directly from complete positivity.
-The associated reproducing kernel Hilbert space automatically contains the data of the Stinespring dilation, including the dilation space and the $*$-representation.

-2. A second kernel, built from the matrix units of the underlying Hilbert space, reveals a canonical unitary identification of the dilation space with a concrete tensor product.
-Under this identification, the abstract Stinespring form becomes the familiar tensor-product expression, and the Kraus operators appear immediately by expanding along an orthonormal basis of the auxiliary space.

-The argument requires only elementary facts about positive definite kernels and Hilbert space geometry.
-It parallels familiar constructions in classical analysis, such as the reproducing kernel of a Hilbert space of functions or the Kolmogorov factorization of a covariance function.
-In this way the kernel perspective clarifies the geometry behind complete positivity: it shows how the dilation space is generated by the “columns’’ of the map, how tensor structure emerges naturally, and how the Kraus operators reflect orthogonal components of this structure.

-Throughout the paper, let $H$ be a complex Hilbert space and $\mathscr{B}\left(H\right)$ the space of bounded operators on $H$.
-All inner products are linear in the second variable.
+Its reproducing kernel Hilbert space gives a concrete realization of the minimal Stinespring space.
+Because this space is realized from the beginning as a space of functions on $\mathscr{B}\left(H\right)\times H$, a vector of zero norm vanishes pointwise.
+Thus the identification normally made by quotienting is incorporated into the kernel realization itself.
+The first kernel gives the dilation space and its representation, but it does not yet display the tensor product form behind the Kraus representation.
+For a normal completely positive map, a second kernel, formed from the matrix units of $\mathscr{B}\left(H\right)$, separates the multiplicity space from the original Hilbert space.
+The resulting kernel identity gives a unitary realization of the minimal Stinespring space as